kwea123/ROS_notes/README.md

 # ROS_notes

-## Use ROS to visualize kitti data
+## Use ROS to visualize KITTI data

 First install [kitti2bag](https://github.com/tomas789/kitti2bag).
 Follow the construction to create a rosbag.